Multiple frontend domains with a common backend

 });

-4. Configure the Authorization Service Frontend#
+4. Configure the Authorization Service Frontend

-Initialize the Recipe#
+4.1 Initialize the recipe

 Add the import statement for the new recipe and update the list of recipe to also include the new initialization.